Part of the Security audit

 Who this impacts most

 Any site with a contact form, newsletter signup, or user account benefits from HSTS.
-The information may seem low-risk, but email addresses and names collected on an intercepted connection can be used for targeted phishing attacks.
+The info may seem low-risk, but email addresses and names collected on an intercepted connection can be used for targeted phishing attacks.

 How to fix it